guruma/neovim-clojurescript/doc/coding-styles.md

 (+ 10 global-symbol*)
 ; => 110

 ;; Compiler sees the above as the follwing.
-That is, global-symbol* doesn't expand into ;; 100 before compiling.
+That is, global-symbol* doesn't expand to 100 ;; before compiling.
 (+ 10 global-symbol*)
 ```